Dollar set for second weekly drop, euro steadies near pre-war levels

 PHOTO

-LONDON/HONG KONG - The U.S. dollar headed for a second consecutive weekly decline on Friday, while the euro and British pound steadied around pre-war levels, as investors unwound safe-haven positions on optimism stemming from a ceasefire between Israel and Lebanon and prospects for fresh Iran talks.
-A 10-day ceasefire between Lebanon and Israel went into effect on Thursday and U.S. President Donald Trump said the next meeting between the U.S. and Iran could take place over the weekend.
-Meanwhile, U.S. and Iranian negotiators have scaled back ambitions for a comprehensive peace deal and are now seeking a temporary memorandum to prevent a return to conflict, with the nuclear issue remaining a core obstacle.
+The U.S. dollar was on track for a second consecutive weekly decline on Friday, while the euro and British pound steadied around pre-war levels, as investors unwound safe-haven positions on hopes for resolutions to conflicts in the Middle East.

+A 10-day ceasefire between Lebanon and Israel went into effect on Thursday and U.S. President Donald Trump said a deal to end the Iran war could be reached soon,though the timing remained unclear.

-The dollar index, which measures the greenback's strength against six major peers, slipped 0.02% to 98.185.
-It was on track for a second straight week of declines, having given up most of the gains sparked by the war, as ceasefire optimism continued to reduce demand for safe-haven assets.
+The dollar index, which measures the greenback's strength against six major peers, slipped 0.01% to 98.103.
+It was on track for a second straight week of declines, having given up most of the gains sparked by the war.

-"Markets are relatively calm... it's the prospect of an extension of the ceasefire, or let alone a permanent ceasefire... our bias for the dollar for the year remains bearish, however in the near term, we are sceptical," said Michalis Rousakis, forex strategist at BofA.
+"Markets are relatively calm... it's the prospect of an extension of the ceasefire, or let alone a permanent ceasefire," Michalis Rousakis, forex strategist at BofA, said.
+"Our bias for the dollar for the year remains bearish, however in the near term, we are sceptical," he added.

-The euro was steady at $1.178225and on track for a third straight weekly gain.
+The euro rose a marginal 0.1% to $1.1795 and was on track for a third straight weekly gain.

 "The euro dollar is currently at the level where it was just before the Iran war despite energy prices being a lot higher than then.
 This suggests that markets have slightly gone ahead of themselves," he said.